-Interest rates on have risen from 9.39% at the beginning of the Fed rate hikes in March of 2022 to 11.48% in May 2023.
+Interest rates on personal loans have risen from 8.73% at the beginning of the Fed rate hikes in 2022 to 12.17% in August 2023.
 That higher trend is expected to continue until monetary policy officials believe the fight against inflation is won.

-and payments becoming due again, student loans are rising top-of-mind again for those who still owe.
+With forbearance ending and payments due again, student loans are rising top-of-mind again for those who still owe.
 Most federal loans have fixed interest rates, so Fed policy doesn't impact them.
 Private student loans may have a variable rate, and Fed rate hikes can be a factor.

 To learn the interest rate on an existing loan, contact your lender or loan servicer.

-The latest plan from the Biden administration, SAVE IDR, could allow lower payments to those who qualify as the program rolls out.
-Over 800,000 borrowers are being notified of loan forgiveness related to income-driven repayment plans.
+The latest plan from the Biden administration, SAVE IDR, could allow lower payments to those who qualify.
+Over 800,000 borrowers have been notified of loan forgiveness related to income-driven repayment plans.

 Home mortgage loans

-If you've been in the past two years, you know this story.
+If you've been looking to buy a home in the past two years, you know this story.
 Home loan rates have soared.
 When the Fed hikes began, lenders were pricing 30-year fixed-rate mortgages around 4%, according to Freddie Mac.
-After peaking at 7% last October, home loan interest rates eased slightly but have bubbled back up.
+Home loan interest rates rose well above the mid-7% range in October 2023.

 The Fed doesn't directly influence current mortgage rates, they're a function of lenders tracking financial markets.
 However, if high inflation continues to ease, it's likely that home loan rates will soon follow.
 It won't be a diamond run descent.
 It took nearly 20 years for mortgage loan rates to fall from 7% in 2001 to an annual percentage rate under 3% in 2020.
 And homebuyers may not see lenders price home loan rates that low again anytime soon.
 The 50-year average for a 30-year fixed-rate mortgage is well over 7%.